-

 Specific provisions apply in the realm of antitrust law.

-In this respect, Article 7 of Italian Legislative Decree no. 3 of 19 January 2017 (transposing Directive 2014/104/EU) provides that final decisions by the Italian Competition Authority (AGCM) finding a violation of antitrust law have binding effect on all Italian civil courts regarding the existence and unlawfulness of the relevant anticompetitive conduct.
+In this respect, Article 7 of Italian Legislative Decree No. 3 of 19 January 2017 (transposing Directive 2014/104/EU) provides that final decisions by the Italian Competition Authority (AGCM) finding a violation of antitrust law have binding effect on all Italian civil courts regarding the existence and unlawfulness of the relevant anticompetitive conduct.

 This provision clearly facilitates any civil actions, including class actions, aimed at compensation and/or restitution arising from violations of antitrust law, since the court can rely on the AGCM’s findings regarding the alleged anticompetitive conduct.

-- may compel the production of evidence contained in the investigation files of the AGCM or of another national competition authority of the European Union, if no party to the proceedings is able to submit such evidence;
+i. may compel the production of evidence contained in the investigation files of the AGCM or of another national competition authority of the European Union, if no party to the proceedings is able to submit such evidence;

-- may admit evidence obtained by a party through access to the investigation files of the AGCM or of another national competition authority of the European Union;
+ii. may admit evidence obtained by a party through access to the investigation files of the AGCM or of another national competition authority of the European Union;

-- may request the AGCM to submit appropriate guidelines on the quantification of damages arising from the relevant anticompetitive conduct.
+iii. may request the AGCM to submit appropriate guidelines on the quantification of damages arising from the relevant anticompetitive conduct.

 -